gmx-io/gmx-synthetics/scripts/distributions/ARCHI_DISTRIBUTIONS.md

 Total borrowed fsGLP: 1,445,599.59 (89.50% of protocol)

-Each vault's LPs only receive share of what was borrowed from their vault (vault-specific LP distribution)
+Farmers borrowed actual tokens (WETH, WBTC, USDT, USDC) from vaults, which were converted to fsGLP.
+Each vault's LPs receive their proportional share of the fsGLP that originated from their vault's borrowed tokens.

 | Vault | Borrowed fsGLP | % of LP Total |
 |-------|----------------|---------------|